postcss/postcss/CONTRIBUTING.md

 - *Become familiar with PostCSS architecture*

-    For adding new feature you certainly should be good understanding of PostCSS architecture as well as principles it follows.
+    For adding new feature you certainly should have good understanding of `PostCSS` architecture as well as principles it follows.

     For gentle intro to PostCSS architecture look through our [guide]()